static-frame/static-frame/doc/source/articles/freethread.md

 ### Multi-Threaded Function Application with Standard Python 3.13

-Prior to free-threaded Python, attempting multi-threaded processing of CPU-bound applications resulted in degraded performance.
+Prior to free-threaded Python, multi-threaded processing of CPU-bound applications resulted in degraded performance.
 This is made clear below, where the same tests are conducted with standard Python 3.13.

 <!-- The one exception where performance is not degraded is again wit uniform wide DataFrames: the per row extraction cost is fast enough to still deliver a benefit. -->